University graduation ceremony

 Duration of Online Masters Programs

-An online masters degree in Australia typically consist of 12 subjects or an equivalent academic load.
+An online masters degree in Australia typically consists of 12 subjects or an equivalent academic load.
 When studied part-time in the accelerated (continuous) mode, these programs take two years to complete.
 Online learners normally complete one subject from start to finish every two months.

 Comparison with Other Countries